The position of care manager is a front-line leadership role within a residential care setting

 For children and young people, national minimum standards are issued by the Department for Education.

-- Salaries for registered managers vary greatly depending on whether you’re working for a local authority provision or an NHS trust where there are established pay bands, or for private and not-for-profit provisions.
-On average registered managers can expect to earn around £28,500.
+Salaries vary greatly depending on whether you're working for a local authority provision or an NHS trust where there are established pay bands, or for private and not-for-profit provisions.

 Income figures are intended as a guide only.

-Residential care is a 24 hour, year-round service and you'll usually work between 35 to 40 hours per week.
-This may include shifts and weekend work and some on-call duties in the event of an emergency.
+Residential care is a 24 hour, year-round service and you'll usually work between 35 and 40 hours per week.
+This may include shifts, evening and weekend work, occasional sleep-ins and some on-call duties in the event of an emergency.

 What to expect

-- The role can be challenging and isolating, especially if managing provisions in rural locations.
-However, there is now an increased focus and commitment on providing support and training to those in leadership roles within adult social care.
+- Although the role can be challenging, there is now an increased focus on and commitment to providing support and training to those in leadership roles within adult social care.

 - Jobs are available within local council, NHS trust and private or not-for-profit provisions throughout the UK.

-Having a qualification in nursing, social work, or a health and social care-related degree will increase your chances.
+Having a qualification in nursing, social work or occupational therapy, or a health and social care-related degree, will increase your chances.
 In some cases, where the role includes both clinical and commercial management, a nursing qualification is essential.
 Some care managers will have a mix of qualifications, for example a nursing qualification and a management qualification.

 It's also possible to work your way up into a management role via a social care apprenticeship.
-Taking a higher apprenticeship in care leadership and management will provide you with relevant managerial experience.
+Taking a higher apprenticeship in care leadership and management will provide you with relevant managerial experience and can lead to a senior care worker role.
+Search for an apprenticeship via GOV.UK - Find an apprenticeship.

 - excellent written skills for writing reports